-WHO earlier used PFM and health financing process guide to understand the alignment between PFM and health financing objectives.
+9. Development and coordination WHO earlier used PFM and health financing process guide to understand the alignment between PFM and health financing objectives.
 A progress matrix was developed to assess progress on health financing reforms more broadly.
 Tool development started in 2018, and the assessment methodology questions are being finalized in close consultation with FCDO and WB.
 PFM assessments such as PEFA (Ao1), PER (A07), and WB's CPIA (A11) were referred to at the time of assessment.
 WHO engaged with WB, Global Financing Facility (GFF), and Global Fund ATM (AIDS, Tuberculosis and Malaria) to utilize the assessment findings in their respective programs.

-Official assessments - those that follow the review process and are uploaded to the global knowledge database - are first agreed between WHO and the Ministry of Health.
+10. Assessment management Official assessments - those that follow the review process and are uploaded to the global knowledge database - are first agreed between WHO and the Ministry of Health.
 The ideal process involves all stakeholders and efforts are made to ensure this approach.
 For baseline assessments, countries were selected based on WHO's country resources and to maintain balance in regions across the world.
 Selection criteria include evidence of health reforms in a country and WHO's internal capacity to undertake the assessment.
 In general, one to two local consultants are appointed to fill in the questionnaire.
 In some countries where WHO offices have the resources, the questionnaire is filled in by WHO staff with significant contribution from the government.
 Health sector specific assessments and PFM assessments are referred to during the assessment stage.
 Assessment findings are discussed with government officials (from the Ministry of Health) through validation workshops and are peer reviewed.
 A two-stage review and presentation to country stakeholders are conducted to ensure objectivity, and to strengthen government buy-in.

-Governments and development partners use the HFPM to

-- gauge whether health financing policy will have a positive impact in terms of strengthening the health system and making progress toward Universal Health Coverage (UHC); - monitor changes in health financing institutional arrangements and policies over time; and - better inform public policy by complementing the quantitative Sustainable Development Goals (SDG) monitoring indicators with qualitative information from this assessment.

-HFPM can be informed by findings from broad-based PFM diagnostic tools such as PEFA (Ao1) and PER (Ao7).

-WHO generates knowledge and develops guidelines from the findings.
+11. Uses by the government and members of the PFM community Governments and development partners use the HFPM to - gauge whether health financing policy will have a positive impact in terms of strengthening the health system and making progress toward Universal Health Coverage (UHC); - monitor changes in health financing institutional arrangements and policies over time; and - better inform public policy by complementing the quantitative Sustainable Development Goals (SDG) monitoring indicators with qualitative information from this assessment.
+12. Sequencing with other tools HFPM can be informed by findings from broad-based PFM diagnostic tools such as PEFA (Ao1) and PER (Ao7).
+13. PFM capacity building WHO generates knowledge and develops guidelines from the findings.
 Not all findings lead to funding programs.
 WHO also conducts training courses for country officials, on a case-to-case basis.
 An e-learning module was under development (2021) and will be published at a later date.

-Assigned scores convey a clear picture of changes made since the last assessment, supplemented by a text commentary.
+14. Tracking of changes and frequency of assessments Assigned scores convey a clear picture of changes made since the last assessment, supplemented by a text commentary.
 Recommended assessment frequency is either annually or every two years.

-Cost varies depending on the scope and size of the country between US\$30,000 and US\$70,000.
+15. Resource requirements Cost varies depending on the scope and size of the country between US\$30,000 and US\$70,000.
 Assessment time varies between two to three months for baseline assessments which are more thorough, depending on the stakeholders' ability to collaborate and validate the findings.
 Updates in subsequent years will focus on areas of change and can be conducted more rapidly.
 The team comprises health sector specialists and PFM specialists.
+Transparency

-WHO maintains an internal repository.
+17. Access to assessment results WHO maintains an internal repository.
 Final reports are independent WHO assessments, published in agreement with the governments.
 A password-protected database is available, with access subject to WHO approval.